Tunnel boring machine

 • Number of segments to be installed: over 14,300 precast concrete segments

 What will the tunnel boring machine’s name be?
-Vote now

 To thank you for helping to choose the tunnel boring machine’s godmother, three people will be drawn at random to get the chance to attend the machine’s launch event, where the winning name will be revealed.
 The event will take place in spring 2026.